-The upgrades of CLOs were owing to the quick accumulation of credit enhancement on the notes' sequential-pay structure within the sector.
-The CMBS upgrades were generally owing to the transactions' robust tenant performance, even during times of economic stress, and the increase in properties values.
+The upgrades of CLOs were because of the quick accumulation of credit enhancement on the notes' sequential-pay structure within the sector.
+The CMBS upgrades were generally owing to the transactions' robust tenant performance, even during times of economic stress, and the increase in property values.